yujinpan/v-charts-v5/en/data.md

 ### Metrics ans Dimension

-The v-charts data consists of Metrics and dimension.
+The v-charts-x data consists of Metrics and dimension.
 Take a set of common data as an example:

 | date | PV | Order |
 | :--: | --: | --: |